mrolims/pynamicalsys/docs/source/dds_bifurcation_diagram.rst

         return np.array([x_new])

-And also create a :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` object for it.
+And also create a :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` object for it.

 .. code-block:: python

     ds = dds(mapping=nontwist_sine_circle_map, system_dimension=1, number_of_parameters=3)

-In both previous examples, the :py:meth:`bifurcation_diagram <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method used a *fixed* initial condition, i.e., the initial condition was the same for all parameter values.
+In both previous examples, the :py:meth:`bifurcation_diagram <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method used a *fixed* initial condition, i.e., the initial condition was the same for all parameter values.
 However, in this case, we will use as the initial condition the last value of the previous parameter value, i.e., we will use a *continuation* method.
-To do this, we will set `continuation=True` in the :py:meth:`bifurcation_diagram <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method.
+To do this, we will set `continuation=True` in the :py:meth:`bifurcation_diagram <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method.
 We can also set `return_last_state=True` to return the last state of the system, which will be used as the initial condition for the backward continuation, i.e., instead of changaing the parameter `b` in the forward direction, we will change it in the backward direction (decreasing).

 Since we are changing the parameter `b`, and we have defined the parameter list as `parameters = [a, b, omega]`, we will set `param_index=1` to indicate that we are varying the second parameter in the list.
 For the forward continuation, we will set the initial condition `u` to `0.5`, and modify the optional parameters `continuation` and `return_last_state` as described above.